onefrankguy/frankmitchell.org/posts/erotic-sonnet.md

 No. Spoken softly but the word lingers.
 Held in place by hair ribbons grown tauter.

-DidnÎéÎ÷t know one pepper could get hotter
+Didn't know one pepper could get hotter
-Than itÎéÎ÷s initial bite.
+Than it's initial bite.
 Her kisses burn.
 Carress my skin.
 Find me again, in her.

 learn